necrux/Cloud-Servers/README.md

 Forked by jay13yaj<br>
 10/11/2014

+Syntax: python create_servers.py
+	the prompts will guide you through the creation process.

 This program utilizes Rackspace's Python SDK (pyrax) to create a specified number of servers.
 There are currently 3 methods of authenticating with the API, and this program also handles SSH auth for servers.
 <br><br>
 In order to run this program, you will have to install Python v2, pip, and pyrax:<br>